Applicants for provisional membership will have successfully completed an ABTC accredited level 5 qualification. Please refer to ABTC for guidance.

 Over the provisional period, it is expected that successful applicants will continue to advance their dog training, counselling, history taking and observational skills, observing consultations with established practitioners.

 Normally, provisional members remain at this membership level for at least a year, over which time they submit up to twelve case studies with written reports for supervision, together with evidence of CPD.
-Our education officers have extensive experience in the field of canine behaviour as well as the field of further education.

 The annual fee for provisional TCBTS membership is £100.

-Provisional members are entitled to join TCBTS Professional Indemnity Insurance Scheme.
 All Provisional members must carry professional indemnity and third party insurance.

 All TCBTS Affiliates must comply with the strict TCBTS Code of Ethics and Practice.